linboqiao/EEA/README.md

 Training the model
 ----------
-To train the model, the easiest way is to use the data provided by TAC-KBP 2015 (http://www.nist.gov/tac/2015/KBP/data.html).
+To train the model, the easiest way is to use the data provided by [TAC-KBP 2015](http://www.nist.gov/tac/2015/KBP/data.html).
 One can also create files of similar format to train them.